 7. To me the most important step is deciding what to work on.
 You filter through all your ideas and I think the key decision in any value investing research process is…it’s a time management one.
 It’s why do you decide to look at stock A and not Stock B? – Jeff Gramm

-8. It’s not that hard to look at a company, it’s harder to put yourself in a position to find the good ones, because they’re so rare that are good investment ideas vs. a lot of good companies. – Jeff Gramm
+8. It’s not that hard to look at a company.
+It’s harder to put yourself in a position to find the good ones because they’re so rare.
+There are good companies, and then there are good investment ideas – Jeff Gramm

 9. So, I find a lot of our business is about being like an investigative reporter: you’ve isolated a business that you think is good, that you think you understand the economics of the industry, but usually you need to talk to someone that knows the industry better than you and try to get them to explain…“I think that this company looks cheap, at the quality of their earnings, but can you really walk me through how they make money.”
 I just make sure that I’m getting it. – Jeff Gramm